CDA Captioning Services

 Check for CC options in the DVD menu.
 If it is not available we may need to borrow your DVD well in advance to work on creating captions.
 There may also be other online versions that do have captions.
 For example, check Amazon.

 Yes, it's still around.
 Please contact us if you have VHS content you'll show in your class.

 We cannot caption Powerpoint files with embedded audio.
 But they can easily be converted to a video file using Powerpoint and that video can be embedded into your Canvas Page which we can caption.
-You can of course post the powerpoint file along side as well.
-If you have embedded supplemental video in these presentations, that content will be captioned as well.

 To convert your presentation to a video on Windows, open your PowerPoint file and go to the File menu, select Exports, then Create a Video.
 Adjust any settings and click Create Video.
 An .mp4 file will be created of your presentation.
 Upload this file to Canvas using your Canvas My Media or Mediaspace My Media.

 Alternatively, PowerPoint or other presentation softwares can easily be recorded along with audio or video using the University's Kaltura Capture tool through Canvas or Mediaspace.